arenaxr/arena-py/README.md

     - *text*
     - *image*
     - *particle*
+    - *light*
   * **location** - a triple (x, y, z) coordinate in meters
   * **rotation** - a quad (x, y, z, w) rotation in quaternions
   * **scale** - a triple scaling factor in 3 dimensions
   * **color** - a triple RGB color where each component is in the range 0-255
   * **persist** - a boolean indicating whether to persist the created ARENA object to a database, such that it is visible when revisiting a scene.
 If `False`, the object will still be visible to everyone currently viewing the scene, but go away upon reload.
   * **ttl** - an integer for time to live, in seconds. objects will self-delete after this many seconds, and will not be persisted
+  * **parent** - a string object name; sets this object to be one of possibly several children of the parent object with this objId
   * **physics** - an `arena.Physics` enum from
     - *none* - object remains fixed in place and does not interact with other physical objects
     - *static* - object remains fixed in place but DOES interact with other physical objects (collision, bounce off, etc.) Updates to the object's position can change it's location